Skip to main content

 Following declarative-friendly standards is essential for ensuring reliable, consistent, automated, and low-latency integrations with consumers, such as Infrastructure as Code (IaC) tools, which many customers heavily depend on for their DevOps workflows.

 An interface is considered "declarative-friendly" when resources can be managed by specifying their desired final state, rather than outlining a series of steps or actions.
-In this approach, you define what the resource should look like, while the API takes care of the how.
+In this approach, a user defines what the resource should look like via an IaC tool, while the tool and underlying API take care of the how.

 Guidance